 A primary goal of this unit is to ensure that qualified students have access to effective, appropriate university programs.
-Extended Campus Programs focuses on developing and maintaining education, business, government, professional, and community linkages in the furtherance of the university's and college's missions.
+Extended Campus Programs focuses on developing and maintaining education, business, government, professional, and community links in order to further the university's and college's missions.

-The major components of Extended Campus Programs are the classes and events at the ASU Downtown Center and emerging programs in the East Valley, Scottsdale, and Ahwatukee.
+The major components of Extended Campus Programs are the classes and events at the ASU Downtown Center and emerging programs in the east Valley, Scottsdale, and Ahwatukee.
 For more information, call 480/965-3046.

 ASU Downtown Center.
-The ASU Downtown Center is a university-wide resource located in downtown Phoenix that serves as an educational, applied research, and community service facility.
+The ASU Downtown Center is a university-wide resource located in downtown Phoenix that serves as an educational, applied-research, and community-service facility.